noeg18/COMSM3201-MSc-Project-Computer-Science/README.md

 ### Implementation

-For the implementation of the project, I will run a suitable LLM and API to gather responses to a set of code generation tasks.
+For the implementation of the project, a suitable LLM and API will be run to gather responses to a set of code generation tasks.
 The next step will be to implement symbolic clustering, to group responses according to their meaning, rather than their syntax.
 Once these clusters are obtained, their entropy will be computed to allow for evaluation on correctness.

 ### Evaluation

-My evaluation will utilise unit testing to act as a verification of my results and reaffirm high entropy as a strong indicator of incorrectness.
+Tge evaluation will utilise unit testing to act as a verification of my results and reaffirm high entropy as a strong indicator of incorrectness.
 If my hypothesis holds, I will demonstrate a statistical correlation between the correctness estimated by the level of entropy and the actual correctness revealed by unit testing.
 I plan to cross-check the levels of entropy with the results from unit testing to observe their correlation.
 This could lead to a further evaluation of the value in grouping responses by semantic equivalence.
 A possible limitation of this approach is that a response could display a high level of entropy and unit testing can fail due to different issues with the response.
-Therefore, it is important that I analyse both sets of results carefully and investigate the reasons for failed unit tests to mitigate this.
+Therefore, it is important that both sets of results are analysed carefully and the specific reasons for failed unit tests are identified, to mitigate this.